mcejp/ascii-posts/posts/Node-based-programming,-blueprints-etc.md

 - <https://github.com/wonderworks-software/PyFlow>
 - <https://github.com/Bycelium/PyFlow>

-#### Advantages
+### Advantages over plaintext code

 - up to a certain complexity, easier to skim or to follow data flow due to being 2D instead of 1D like code
 - for visual data, can see preview at different stages

-#### Problems of graph approach

-- litegraph has issues, would have to maintain own fork
+### Shortcomings

 - probably bound to get messy with complexity, as seen in Houdini WFC video
-- some stuff is ugly from the start (arithmetics)
+  - some stuff is ugly from the start -- any kind of non-trivial math, for example
-- not diff-able
+- cannot use `diff` to visualize differences between versions of graph -\> custom solutions required
 - more difficult to use existing library code
 - more difficult to compose/reuse graphs (lack of tooling)
-- prone to trigger OCD if layout is left to user
+- prone to trigger OCD if layout is left to user :)

-#### More thoughts
+### More thoughts

 A big value of schematics is how they can show different levels of abstraction.
 A given subset of a system can appear on different sheets